kubeshop/botkube/examples/ingress-recommendations/README.md

   See if the URL works: [https://example.botkube.local/meme](https://example.botkube.local/meme).
 You should still see 404 error.

 1. To expose the app, we need an Ingress resource.
-Create it with BotKube:
+Post the following command on Slack to create it with BotKube:

   ```
   @BotKube create ingress meme --class ngnix --rule example.botkube.local/*=meme:80